Big Fig and Saatva are both combination coil and foam mattresses, but what most differentiates them is the weight they support.

-- Both sellers have firm options.
+- Both sellers have firm options and offer thicker options as well.

-- Both sellers offer free shipping.
+- Both mattresses contain coils and offer free shipping.

 - Both mattresses use special materials that are supposed to be better for the environment.